voidyourwarranty2/opy-layout/README.md

 ## ZMK Implementation

-In order to use this layout with the [ZMK](https://zmk.dev), you need to select the *English (US, international, with dead keys)* keyboard layout on your computer.
+In order to use this layout with [ZMK](https://zmk.dev), you need to select the *English (US, international, with dead keys)* keyboard layout on your computer.

 Note that as of October 2024, the official release of ZMK needs to be extended by the following patches for the present